pydicom/pydicom/doc/tutorials/pixel_data/introduction.rst

 Conclusion and next steps
 -------------------------

-In part 1 of this tutorial you've been introduced to DICOM's pixel data and learnt how to use *pydicom* to access it, convert it to an :class:`~numpy.ndarray` and how to control the conversion process.
+In part 1 of this tutorial you've been introduced to DICOM's pixel data and learned how to use *pydicom* to access it, convert it to an :class:`~numpy.ndarray` and how to control the conversion process.
 In the next part you'll learn how to :doc:`create your own pixel data from scratch</tutorials/pixel_data/creation>`.